AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 First, we'll plot the points:

-{% include picture.html img="data" ext="jpg" alt="Plotting the three data points we were given." %}
+{% include picture.html img="data.jpg" alt="Plotting the three data points we were given." %}

 We note that the points, while scattered, appear to have a linear pattern.
 Clearly, it's not possible to fit an actual straight line to the points, so we'll do our best to get as close as possible—using least squares, of course.